-Dyslexia is a learning disorder that causes difficulties in reading, writing, and spelling letters and words.
+Dyslexia is a learning disorder that causes difficulties in reading, writing, and spelling letters and words or making calculations.
 It is also referred to as a reading disability.
 Intelligence, hearing, and vision can be normal in children with dyslexia.
 Children may require special education and emotional support to overcome reading disabilities.

 Although there is no specific cure, early diagnosis and special reading training could improve academic performance and quality of life.